COSMOS 2018 \\ Hidden in Plain Sight

 You can watch the live stream of Hidden in Plain Sight from bluedot festival, on our facebook.

 Addie Wagenknecht is an Austrian based American artist, her work explores the tension between expression and technology.
 She seeks to blend conceptual work with forms of hacking and sculpture, and deals primarily with ideas relating pop culture, feminist theory, and hardware.
 Wagenknecht is the founder of Deep Lab and Chair of the Open Hardware Summit at MIT.

 COSMOS is a flagship international artists commission and residency for Lovell Telescope.
-Produced by Abandon Normal Devices, commissioned by Jodrell Bank Observatory, Abandon Normal Devices and SHIFT.
-Supported by the University of Manchester, bluedot, and Arup, and with public funds from Arts Council England.
+Produced by Abandon Normal Devices, commissioned by Jodrell Bank Observatory, Cheshire East Council as part of SHIFT and Abandon Normal Devices.
+Supported by the University of Manchester, bluedot, Arup, Austrian Cultural Forum, and with public funds from Arts Council England.

 LiDAR* scans of the Lovell Telescope used in the production of COSMOS are provided by Arup.

 - Thu 19th — Sun 22nd Jul 2018